m5136771/aof-music-app-android-java/README.md

 ## Technically, how does it work?
 Built in Android Studio using Java.
-Each button on the Main Activity takes you to a PDF view of sheet music for each of the 13 songs included.
+Each button on the Main Activity takes you to a PDF view of sheet music for each of the 13 songs included. (<a href="https://github.com/barteksc/AndroidPdfViewer">PDFViewer</a> thanks to barteksc)

 At the PDF view, a Floating Action Button transforms into a media player when clicked.
 I coded each individual part of the player; it has all commonly expected features (Time Remaining, Time Elapsed, Seek Bar, Skip Forward/Back 15sec, Play/Pause, Reset to Beginning), in addition to a toggle switch that swaps between .mp3 tracks with and without lyrics.